Chapter 3 — The Land Remembers

 “Do they know who the mage was?”
 I asked.

 “No,” he replied.
-“But imperial banners were seen after.
+“But Imperial banners were seen after.
 They’re already sweeping.”

 Sweeping—clearing away anyone who didn’t bow quickly enough.

-The echo wasn’t hiding anymore.
+The Echo wasn’t hiding anymore.
 It was announcing itself.

 Show yourself.